The Ultimate Guide to LinkedIn InMail Credits in 2026

 The number of InMail credits you receive depends on your LinkedIn subscription level:

-Subscription Type | Monthly Credits | Maximum Carry-Over |
+Subscription Type | Monthly Price (Billed Monthly) | Monthly Price (Billed Annually) | Monthly InMail Credits | Maximum Carry-Over |

-Premium Career | 5 | 15 |
+Premium Career | $29.99/month | N/A | 5 | 15 |

-Premium Business | 15 | 45 |
+Premium Business | $59.99/month | $47.99/month | 15 | 45 |

-Sales Navigator Core | 50 | 150 |
+Sales Navigator Core | $99.99/month | $79.99/month | 50 | 150 |

-Recruiter Lite | 30 | 120 |
+Recruiter Lite | $170/month | N/A | 30 | 120 |

-Recruiter Professional | 100 | Varies by plan |
+Recruiter Professional | Starting at $900/month | N/A | 100 | Varies |

-As one Reddit user points out about the limitations: "I can only send 30 a month I think.
+As one user points out about the limitations: "I can only send 30 a month I think.
 How do I still get more InMails?"
 This is a common constraint that forces users to be strategic about their outreach.

 Buying Additional Credits